What is an Afro?

 Afros are easy to do and maintain at home.
 Afros require minimal effort.
 If you know how to work a pick, you’ll be fine.

 Afros are inexpensive hairstyles.
-They can easily be done at home with minimal products and tools, which makes the supplies very manageable cost-wise.
+They can easily be done at home with minimal products and tools, making the supplies very manageable cost-wise.
 If you prefer to go to a stylist, it will not be a very costly style to request.

 Afros allow Black men, women, and children to embrace their natural hair textures.
 For some, this may be the biggest pro, and it speaks for itself.